Analog cosmological reheating in an ultracold Bose gas: Analog preheating

 \section{Analog preheating}

-Having established the connection between a scalar field in an expanding spacetime and an ultracold Bose gas, we are now in the position to discuss how the preheating stage of post-inflationary dynamics can be simulated in a Bose gas.
+Having discussed the connection between a scalar field in an expanding spacetime and an ultracold Bose gas, we are now in the position to address the question of how an analog of the preheating stage of post-inflationary dynamics can be simulated in a Bose gas.